Murder of Tess Richey: Homicide investigation

-The investigation was turned over to the TPS homicide squad on 1 December and police officers continued to canvas the area for video surveillance and potential witnesses.
+The investigation was turned over to the TPS homicide squad on 1 December and police officers continued to canvass the area for video surveillance and potential witnesses.
 By 3 December, investigators were looking for a man Richey was alone with on Church Street shortly before her death.

 At a news conference on 8 December, Detective Sergeant Graham Gibson outlined the sequence of events: After leaving Crews & Tango, Richey and her friend went to a hot dog cart at the intersection where they met a number of people including the unidentified man who had become a suspect in the murder.
 The three spent some time talking with a man and woman on Dundonald Street, then went their separate ways.
 Richey and the suspect walked north and video surveillance showed them entering an alley at 582 Church Street and a basement stairwell where Richey's body was later found.
 The footage then showed the man leaving the stairwell by himself.

 Police released images of the suspect and asked for the public's help in identifying him.
 In January, Richey's family was continuing to circulate the images in hopes that someone would recognize the man.

 In late January, CBC News interviewed the woman who lived on Dundonald Street.
 She said that she was outside smoking with a friend when Richey, her friend, and the unidentified man walked by her house and they struck up a conversation around 3:30 am.
 She said that Richey was upset about breaking up with her boyfriend and the man with them – who she recalled little of and said that he "blended in with the background" – comforted Richey.
 Around 3:45 am Richey's friend received a text and the group left heading west toward Yonge Street.